Even if you don’t know where you see yourself in five years, there’s a right way to answer during an interview.

 “Where do you see yourself in five years?”

-If hiring managers don’t care about your path in 1,820 days, then why do they ask these silly questions?
-Asking "where do you see yourself in 5 years" is more about getting insight into your hopes and aspirations.
+If hiring managers don’t care about your path in 1,820 days, then why do they ask this silly question?
+Asking "Where do you see yourself in five years?" is more about getting insight into your hopes and aspirations.
 Interviewers ask about plans and goals you have set to give them an inside look into how you operate and structure your thoughts.
 The interviewer wants to understand more about your career goals and how this position would fit into your grand plan.
-Companies want trusted, detailed-oriented and committed team members who are willing to take a leap, not a hit-it-and-miss-it employee who is only sticking around until better opportunities arise elsewhere.
-Also, be aware that hiring managers will ask a similar question different ways.
-Here are a few examples of similar questions.
+Companies want trustworthy, detailed-oriented, and dedicated team members who are willing to take a leap, not a noncommittal employee who is only sticking around until a better opportunity arises elsewhere.

 What are your long-term career goals?